smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 -Euro value or kwh value for the 4 graphs.
 Was tested and work and the y axis label change to Euro.

 - Solor panel monitor graphs
--3 Bar charts for yearly, monthy and daily data.
-Each of them with a reset that is hidden with nothing is selected.
+-Testing on small mobile i had to add the scroll bar, which was not needed for the rest -Tested the 3 Bar charts for yearly, monthy and daily data.
+The reset buttons where functional and and separete cliking on the bars worked.
--Line chart to show the hourly production with reset  the is hidden when nothing is selected.
-The graph also have a brush on to for selection a certain range.
+-Line chart that show the hourly production with reset and brush worked.

 - Usage vs production graphs
 -Bar chart with a selector to choose year.  the chart also has a reset function